devikamallik/Medicinal_leaf_identification/README.md

 - **Validation**: Cross-validation and test set evaluations are performed to ensure robustness.

 ## Contributing
 Contributions are welcome!
-If you have suggestions, improvements, or bug fixes, please create a pull request or open an issue.
+If you have suggestions, improvements, or bug fixes, please create a pull request or open an issue

 ## Acknowledgments

 - **MobileNetV2**: For efficient and accurate image classification.
 - **Streamlit**: For an easy-to-use web framework for machine learning applications.
-- **Dataset Providers**: For providing the dataset of medicinal plant leaves download link  for dataset :https://www.kaggle.com/datasets/vishnuoum/medicinal-plant-dataset-augmented.
+- **Dataset Providers**: For providing the dataset of medicinal plant leaves.

----# medicinal_leaf_identification
-# medicinal-leaf-identification
+---